 Member bodies have the right and obligation to promptly translate and publish International Public Sector Accounting Standards and work on their implementation.
 Member bodies should also work on the implementation and compliance with International Standards on Auditing.
-Within this membership obligation, member bodies are required to provide adequate education, acquisition of professional qualifications and specialized training and continuing development to its members, professional accountants who work or provide services in the public sector4.
+Within this membership obligation, member bodies are required to provide adequate education and specialized training to its members, professional accountants who work in the public sector4.